raphael12333/cod1-stuff/README.md

-### Here I plan to add all the stuff I do for Call of Duty.
+### In this repo I plan to add all the stuff I do for Call of Duty.

 Credits:
 - wawa: https://github.com/v-cod/vPAM